realA10001986/Time-Circuits-Display/README.md

 #### Sensor-controlled night-mode

+You can also connect a light sensor to your TCD for night-mode switching: When the sensor reports a lux level below or equal the threshold set in the Config Portal, the TCD will go into night-mode.

+If both a schedule and the light sensor are enabled, the sensor will overrule the schedule only in non-night-mode hours; ie it will never switch off night-mode when night-mode is active according to the schedule.

+Switching on/off night-mode manually deactivates any schedule and the light sensor for 30 minutes.
+Afterwards, a programmed schedule and/or the light sensor will overrule the manual setting.

+In order to use a light sensor, check the option _Use light sensor_ in the Config Portal.
+You can observe the measured lux level through the [keypad menu](#how-to-view-sensor-info) to find out about the right lux threshold for your environment.

-You can also connect a light sensor to the device.
-The following sensor types/models are supported: TSL2591, TSL2561, BH1750, VEML7700/VEML6030, LTR303/LTR329, connected through i2c with their respective default slave address.
-The VEML7700 can only be connected if no GPS receiver is connected at the same time; the VEML6030 needs its address to be set to  0x48 if a GPS receiver is present at the same time.
+The following sensor types/models are supported: TSL2591, TSL2561, BH1750, VEML7700/VEML6030, LTR303/LTR329, with their respective default address.
+The VEML7700 can only be connected if no CircuitSetup Speedo or third-party GPS receiver is connected at the same time; the VEML6030 needs its address to be set to  0x48 if a CircuitSetup Speedo or third party GPS receiver is present at the same time.
 All these sensor types are readily available on breakout boards from Adafruit or Seeed (Grove).
-Only one light sensor can be used at the same time. *Note: You cannot connect the sensor chip directly to the TCD control board; most sensors need at least a power converter/level-shifter.* This is why I exclusively used Adafruit or Seeed breakouts ([TSL2591](https://www.adafruit.com/product/1980), [TSL2651](https://www.seeedstudio.com/Grove-Digital-Light-Sensor-TSL2561.html), [BH1750](https://www.adafruit.com/product/4681), [VEML7700](https://www.adafruit.com/product/4162), [LTR303](https://www.adafruit.com/product/5610)), which all allow connecting named sensors to the 5V the TCD board operates on.
+Only one light sensor can be used at the same time.

+>*Note: You cannot connect the sensor chip directly to the TCD control board; most sensors need at least a power converter/level-shifter.*  It is recommended to use Adafruit or Seeed breakouts ([TSL2591](https://www.adafruit.com/product/1980), [TSL2651](https://www.seeedstudio.com/Grove-Digital-Light-Sensor-TSL2561.html), [BH1750](https://www.adafruit.com/product/4681), [VEML7700](https://www.adafruit.com/product/4162), [LTR303](https://www.adafruit.com/product/5610)), which all allow connecting named sensors to the 5V the TCD board operates on.
 For wiring information, see [here](#appendix-b-i2c-peripheral-wiring).

-If the measured lux level is below or equal the threshold set in the Config Portal, the device will go into night-mode.
-To view the currently measured lux level, use the [keypad menu](#how-to-view-sensor-info).

-If both a schedule is enabled and the light sensor option is checked in the Config Portal, the sensor will overrule the schedule only in non-night-mode hours; ie it will never switch off night-mode when night-mode is active according to the schedule.

-Switching on/off night-mode manually deactivates any schedule and the light sensor for 30 minutes.
-Afterwards, a programmed schedule and/or the light sensor will overrule the manual setting.

 ## Count-down timer